 - a.
 Parts.
 All parts (except any software incorporated into this HDTV are warranted for a period of one year from the date of the original purchase at retail.
 We will repair or replace, at our option, any defective part without charge for the part.
 Parts used for replacement may be replaced with those of like kind and quality and may be new or remanufactured.
 Parts used for replacement are warranted for the remainder of the original warranty period. - b.
 Embedded Software.
 MDEA warrants that all software incorporated into this HDTV (the "Embedded Software") will perform in accordance with the functional description of Embedded Software in all material respects, but MDEA does not warrant that the Embedded Software is error-free.
 MDEA also does not warrant that the Embedded Software will be compatible under IEEE 1394 AV/C and HAVi software standards with products produced by any other manufacturer.
 The warranty contained in this section shall continue for a period of one year, from the date of the original purchase from the dealer.
 If, after prompt notice within the warranty period, MDEA determines that the Embedded Software has failed to perform in accordance with such functional description in all material respects and if such failure is not due to accident, misuse, modification or misapplication of the Embedded Software, then MDEA shall modify or replace the nonconforming Embedded Software at no charge to you, which at MDEA's sole discretion may be fulfilled by means of modification or replacement software contained on a replacement memory card for Customer installation.
 The foregoing shall be MDEA's sole obligation to you under this limited warranty.
-All rights under this limited warranty on the Embedded Software also subject to your compliance with the terms of the Software License Agreement applicable to this HDTV, and this limited warranty on the Embedded Software shall be null and void if the Embedded Software is modified or changed in any manner except as specifically authorized by MDEA. - c.
+All rights under this limited warranty on the Embedded Software shall be null and void if the Embedded Software is modified or changed in any manner except as specifically authorized by MDEA. - c.
 Labor.
 For certain items that are designed to be replaced by the consumer, including (but not limited to) some Embedded Software, the consumer is solely responsible for any replacement labor.
 For all other parts, we will provide the labor for a warranty repair by an authorized MITSUBISHI service center without charge for one year from the original date of purchase at retail. - d.
 Notice.
 To obtain warranty service, you must notify an authorized MITSUBISHI service center of any defect within the applicable warranty time period.